 Climate Action Week Reading List

 Joining libraries and other GLAM organizations across Canada this Climate Action Week, the University of Toronto Scarborough Library presents a collection of resources that focus on climate change related challenges, and sustainability and climate justice efforts.
-The aim of this collection is to raise awareness, answer our communities’ growing needs, and articulate clearly that libraries are places to connect people and access resources on climate change.

 A logo depicting a circle composed of various black horizontal lines with the words "Climate Action Week" to the right.